Jona-NZ/portfolio/README.md

 # Personal React Portfolio

-A React portfolio built as a space to show what projects I'm working on.
+A React portfolio, built as a space to show what projects I'm working on.

 View it live: https://jona.nz